Latvians, estonians and lithuanians mark the 30th anniversary of the baltic way - august 23, 2019

 Join us on this historic occasion as we celebrate the Latvian Centennial when the New York Knicks, home of NBA All Star Kristaps Porziņģis, take on the Milwaukee Bucks @ MSG, and wish Kristaps Porzingis a speedy recovery from his recent surgery.

-A fun-filled evening, with the NY Latvian Choir will perform the Star Spangled Banner, pīrāgi will be for sale, and other special surprises !!
+A fun-filled evening, with the NY Latvian Choir performing the Star Spangled Banner, pīrāgi on sale, special T-shirts, and surprise guests !!

 To purchase tickets, CLICK HERE